Limonene (D-Limonene)

 GI: nausea, vomiting, diarrhea — dose-limiting at gram-level cancer doses (≥8 g/m²/day).

-Heartburn paradox: d-limonene is BOTH used for GERD relief AND can cause heartburn in some individuals — mechanism unclear.
+Heartburn paradox: d-limonene is both used for GERD relief and can cause heartburn in some individuals — mechanism unclear.

 Mild GI upset (especially without food); take with meals.